Benzodiazepines Relapse: How To Overcome Challenges

 What Are The Complications

 Benzo relapse is as harmful as its addiction.
-Of course, this can lead to a full-blown addiction if you do not take timely measures.
+Of course, this can lead to a full-blown addiction if one does not take timely measures.

 Other complications may include: